wp-plugins/role-scoper/readme.txt

 8. [View more screenshots](http://agapetry.net/news/introducing-role-scoper/)

 == Changelog ==

+= 1.3.38 - 13 May 2011 =
+* BugFix : One-line change to eliminate a Fatal Error on WP 3.2 Beta

 = 1.3.37 - 11 May 2011 =
 * BugFix : Fatal Error on front end access when a Post Tag is present in displayed Nav Menu